malvikasharan/APRICOT/README.md

 $ sh run_example.sh
 ````

-To understand how each module of APRICOT works, We recomend you to check out the [tutorial](https://github.com/malvikasharan/APRICOT/blob/master/APRICOT_tutorial.md).
+By default, this script generates a main analysis folder `APRICOT_analysis` and several sub-directories.
+To understand each components of the software and generated results, We recomend you to check out the [tutorial](https://github.com/malvikasharan/APRICOT/blob/master/APRICOT_tutorial.md).

 ####APRICOT Docker image